 Travel-Friendly Foam Rollers

 Generally, small and lightweight foam rollers like the TriggerPoint Grid 1.0 Foam Roller and Rumble Roller 12″ Compact Original Textured Foam Roller work best for travel.
-If you’re always on the go, especially if your transportation includes air travel, we recommend the Brazyn Morph Collapsible Foam Roller.
+If you’re always on the go, especially if your transportation includes air travel and your luggage space is limited, we recommend the Brazyn Morph Collapsible Foam Roller.
 We love this foam roller because it can easily collapse into a flat 14.5 x 2-inch board for stowing and then pop back open into a standard foam roller when ready to roll.

 Foam Rolling Experience Level